 “Man stands like a narrow doorway in the landscape“

-I suggest that biology, the study of life, be understood as providing many of the answers that have traditionally been expected from philosophy.
+This is why I suggest that biology, the (descriptive) study of life, be understood as providing many of the answers that have traditionally been expected from philosophy.
 Biology provides the necessary grounding in real life to avoid getting lost in formal or romantic abstractions, and to achieve consistency among theoretical perspectives.
 My research thus covers psychology, anthropology, and linguistics primarily, but also economics, psychiatry, art, literature and other fields.

 The original meaning and essence of truth in Ancient Greece was aletheia: disclosure, unconcealment, the bringing of what was previously hidden into the open.
 This meaning is different from the common interpretation of truth as correctness or certainty, which is burdened by moral assumptions that go deep into our nature.